INTERVIEW with Oliver de Lantsheere

 We went out and did all the voting’s and they got people to go vote and sign them.
 We were very active and very determined and we did that until both of us voted in the second time and we both or I mean all the three of us were quite heavily kind of pushed in that realm and we all kind of gave up on politics at that point.
 It was like this doesn’t make sense.
 This isn’t a rational thing that we can win right now so at that point we kind of went back more into quality of life and making people happy around us instead of trying to change the world in which we live in.

-CARMEN: Ariane was always compassionate and especially she had a feeling of justice ...
+CARMEN: Ariane was always compassionate and especially she had a big sense of justice ...
 I guess injustice was something that bothered her very much.

 I think everyone else that she crossed paths with and I know it’s a very difficult time and situation she was very proud as well and would never want to be asking for help or needing of help or anything.
 She spent her life giving to everybody else really giving them time to listen to what they have to say and giving them respect for their point of view, helping them see themselves in a better light than they do.
 All those things that’s really what made her such an amazing person and such a loved person generally with everyone around.

-CARMEN: This is also what bothered me that she was sick and I didn’t realize it.
-I could have noticed, pay attention or...
+CARMEN: This also bothers me very much, that she was sick and I didn’t realize it.
+I could have notice it, pay attention or...

 OLIVER: She was so proud that she didn’t really let you know and that’s a difficult situation to put people in when all they want to do is help and be there but somewhere that’s her pride.
 She was a very proud and very strong I think that was also a very big point of things that she believed in was being a strong and proud and independent woman and like appreciating people but never needing help, never needing anything from anyone.

-CARMEN: When Ariane was in Green Point you were many times in the loft and you cooked and, you painted together
+CARMEN: When Ariane was in Green Point, you were many times in the loft and painted together.

-CARMEN: Yeah I remember those paintings that you were doing in the loft, you and Ariane were always doing something, Ariane also was doing jewelry and you prepared very good food.
+CARMEN: Yeah, I remember the paintings you were doing in the loft.
+You and Ariane always were doing something, Sometimes, Ariane was doing jewelry and you prepared very good food.

 It really was like everything and she was really interested in unknown artists and street artists and in the market or you know whatever we don’t call them artist the crafts kind of creators.
 There was something about art and then art more popular kind of art as well like less of IDs this is our history, this is expensive classes, this is like the hoity toity like highbrow kind of art and there is a lot of curiosity about all the other ways of doing art.
 Like being inspired by a religious sculpture somewhere in a very random place or being interested in one of the classics in the middle of the match like there was always a curiosity to all the different styles.

-CARMEN: Many times well I always think about that but when I went to visit Ariane we went to some restaurant she wanted to go macrobiotic or Japanese, a small Spanish restaurant ...
+CARMEN: Many times... well, I always think about that...
+When I visited Ariane, she liked to try different cuisines. and we went to a macrobiotic restaurant or a Japanese, or a small Spanish restaurant ...

 OLIVER: Yeah, that was a really nice place; at the end of the world like it was amazing.